ralphjsmit/filament/docs/03-resources/06-deleting-records.md

 title: Deleting records
 ---

-## Handling soft deletes
+## Handling soft-deletes

-## Creating a resource with soft delete
+## Creating a resource with soft-delete

 By default, you will not be able to interact with deleted records in the app.
-If you'd like to add functionality to restore, force delete and filter trashed records in your resource, use the `--soft-deletes` flag when generating the resource:
+If you'd like to add functionality to restore, force-delete and filter trashed records in your resource, use the `--soft-deletes` flag when generating the resource:

 ```bash
 php artisan make:filament-resource Customer --soft-deletes
 ```

-## Adding soft deletes to an existing resource
+## Adding soft-deletes to an existing resource

-Alternatively, you may add soft deleting functionality to an existing resource.
+Alternatively, you may add soft-deleting functionality to an existing resource.

 Firstly, you must update the resource: